Zucchini besan sabji, a dry vegetable Indian recipe with zucchini and besan or gram flour.

-It seems it’s actually a fruit, not a vegetable, and is closely related to ridge gourd (torai or tura in Hindi) and beerakay in telugu.
+It seems zucchini is actually a fruit, not a vegetable, and is closely related to ridge gourd, a popular vegetable in India.

 Anyway, I wanted try an Indian recipe with Zucchini and went with the easiest option – a quick and simple sabji with besan.
 Also check out Indian potato fry (no onion, no garlic), yam fry, and sesame tofu recipe.